qcsystudio/autocreatetable/README.en.md

 5. Obtain the trigger statement based on the reference table.
 6. Create a new table, index, unique key, and trigger.
 #### Instructions
-Database support:
+The account must have table management rights.
+Database table names need to be case-insensitive Database support:
 - mysql
 - oracle